 If we talk about gig work, it consists of income-earning activities apart from traditional, long-term employee-employer relationships.
-It’s the contract between workers and company (or maybe an individual) who pays them for a specific project.
-With an increasing number of on-demand businesses (think of at-home pet care, electricians, maid services or salon at home), gig workers get to choose when, where, and what to work.
+It’s the contract between workers and the company (or maybe an individual) who pays them for a specific project.
+With an increasing number of on-demand businesses (think of at-home pet care, electricians, maid services, or salon at home), gig workers get to choose when, where, and what to work.

 The term “gig worker” covers two very different types of the workforce:

-Changing business and societal norms, a change in perspectives and changes in career goals coupled with a shift in generational work ethics have combined to make work a part of a lifestyle as opposed to a distraction from it.
+Changing business and societal norms, a change in perspectives, and changes in career goals coupled with a shift in generational work ethics have combined to make work a part of a lifestyle as opposed to a distraction from it.
 The gig economy is on the brink of changing it all, writes Thomas Oppong, author of ‘Working in the Gig Economy’

 What it means is that the work today is far more different than what it used to be a decade ago and the pattern will continue.
 The perception of employment, earlier, was to put money in the bank, food on the table, a secure job with some retirement income.
-Thanks to the shift in mindset, career is no more about a job but a sense of accomplishment.
-With the ease of entry, affordability and digital technology coming in, more men and women of all ages and independent workers from most of the fields tend to shift to the gig model of the economy.
+Thanks to the shift in mindset, a career is no more about a job but a sense of accomplishment.
+With the ease of entry, affordability, and digital technology coming in, more men and women of all ages and independent workers from most of the fields tend to shift to the gig model of the economy.

 What does this mean for businesses is the question-of-the-hour.
 With the ease in finding the giggers (thanks to several online platforms!), a cost-effective and efficient substitute for sudden vacancies, and more; the gig economy is a piece of great news to the businesses.
 Here are some of the supporting reasons: